anushreemenon/fa18-202-mavericks/readme.md

 # Game: Crossy World

 Crossy World is a new and improved version of classic arcade game - "Frogger".
-Crossy world is a casual game that provides a seamless experience to the player by having a continous navigation not restricted by a single screen size.
+Crossy world is a casual game of crossing different terrains by avoiding obstacles to get golden coins.
+It provides a seamless gaming experience by having continous navigation not restricted by a single screen size like frogger.
 The game is more of a marathon rather than sprint.
 More terrains can be added in future to make it even more interesting.

 ## Ad video:
 https://youtu.be/EpRtCIgjst0